BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_5_Using_Scripts_in_Libwally.md

 # 16.5: Using Scripts in Libwally

-> **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
-It is not yet ready for learning.
+> :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
+Caveat reader.

 Way back in Part 3, while introducing Scripts, we said that you were likely to actually create transactions using scripts with an API, and marked it as a topic for the future.
 Well, the future has now arrived.

-## Creating the Script
+## Create the Script

 Creating the script is the _easiest_ thing to do in Libwally.
 Take the following example, a simple [Puzzle Script](/13_1_Writing_Puzzle_Scripts.md) that we've returned to from time to time:
 ```